 As with most insurance policies, intentional acts will not be covered.

 For example, let’s say you are an independent marketing consultant hired to create a slogan for a new product line.
 If you accidentally use a slogan that is substantially similar to an existing product, you could be sued for violating their trademark rights.
-Luckily, because it was not intentional, and you had Professional Liability Insurance, the insurer will pay for your defense and any damages awarded to the plaintiff.
-You’ll just need to pay the deductible.
+Luckily, because it was not intentional and you had Professional Liability Insurance, the insurer will pay for your defense and any damages awarded to the plaintiff.
+You’ll just need to pay the deductible – a far cry from the full force of the trademark lawsuit.

 Do I need Professional Liability Insurance?

-If you’re interested in learning more about how this can fit into your risk management/compliance plans, contact a Trusted Union insurance adviser.
+If you’re interested in learning more about how Professional Indemnity Insurance in Hong Kong can fit into your business’ risk management/compliance plans, contact a licensed Trusted Union insurance adviser.